F5ChannelSE/stc/checkpoint5/README.md

 Task – Review [Using Terraform and Volterra to establish secure connectivity between clouds](https://devcentral.f5.com/s/articles/Using-Terraform-and-Volterra-to-establish-secure-connectivity-between-clouds) on f5 devcentral.

+Question:

-Question: What are the 3 major benefits acheived by leveraging Volterra and Terraform?
+1. What are the 3 major benefits acheived by leveraging Volterra and Terraform?

 ## HashiCorp

-Task – Watch this quick [Introduction to Vault video](hhttps://youtu.be/VYfl-DpZ5wM) and watch this [demo of Vault dynamically managing BIG-IP Certificates](https://youtu.be/Rk7rroW8ye0?t=25).
+Task – Watch this quick [Introduction to Vault video](https://youtu.be/VYfl-DpZ5wM) and watch this [demo of Vault dynamically managing BIG-IP Certificates](https://youtu.be/Rk7rroW8ye0?t=25).

 Questions:

-Name at least 4 secret backends available in Vault.
+1. Name at least 4 secret backends available in Vault.

-What is the TTL Sanjay configured for his automatically rotated certificates?
+2. What is the TTL Sanjay configured for his automatically rotated certificates?

-When completed email t.byerly@f5.com and l.levinski@f5.com the answer.
+When completed email t.byerly@f5.com and l.levinski@f5.com the answers.